Where can you see tigers in India?

 Caveat: Can get very busy, especially on weekends and national holidays.
 Like Bandhavgarh, as Ranthambore is one of the best places to see tigers in India, naturalists are very preoccupied with tiger sightings and so offers a less immersive wildlife experience, unless you opt for an exclusive jeep safari with access to the key zones.

-Caveat: There is the option of either shared boat or jeep safaris (a slight drawback if you prefer your own jeep safari which is possible in the parks of Madhya Pradesh, Corbett, Kaziranga & Ranthambore).
+Caveat: You can only choose between shared boat or jeep safaris (a slight drawback if you prefer your own jeep safari which is possible in the parks of Madhya Pradesh, Corbett, Kaziranga & Ranthambore).

-Unless you are in South India and around Nagarhole or Bandipur National Park we’d suggest thinking twice about organising visits to wildlife parks from mid-December to early February.
-A lot of central and North India can be cold in the mornings and late afternoons which is when the tiger safaris take place.
-It can also be misty which affects the quality of sightings, although photos and video footage can be rather dramatic!!
+Unless you are in South India and around Nagarhole or Bandipur National Park, we’d suggest thinking twice about organising visits to wildlife parks from mid-December to early February.
+A lot of central and North India can be cold in the mornings and late afternoons, which is when the tiger safaris take place.
+It can also be misty which affects the quality of sightings, although photos and video footage can be rather atmopsheric!
 As Nagarhole and Bandipur are so far south, these parks aren’t affected by the cold and only mist affects sightings on some mornings.
-If you have flexibility though we’d recommend still aiming for February onwards in the south.
+If you have flexibility though, we’d recommend still aiming for February onwards in the south.

 DO YOU WANT TO SEE A TIGER IN INDIA?